pipe-cd/pipecd/docs/content/en/docs/user-guide/command-line-tool.md

   pipectl [command]

 Available Commands:
-  application  Manage application resources. deployment   Manage deployment resources. encrypt      Encrypt the plaintext entered in either stdin or the --input-file flag. event        Manage event resources. help         Help about any command piped        Manage piped resources. plan-preview Show plan preview against the specified commit. version      Print the information of current binary.
+  application Manage application resources. deployment  Manage deployment resources. help        Help about any command version     Print the information of current binary.

-Flags:
-  -h, --help                               help for pipectl
-      --log-encoding string                The encoding type for logger [json|console|humanize]. (default "humanize") --log-level string                   The minimum enabled logging level. (default "info") --metrics                            Whether metrics is enabled or not. (default true) --profile                            If true enables uploading the profiles to Stackdriver.
-      --profile-debug-logging              If true enables logging debug information of profiler.
-      --profiler-credentials-file string   The path to the credentials file using while sending profiles to Stackdriver.

-Use "pipectl [command] --help" for more information about a command.
 ```

 ### Adding a new application